Customer satisfaction is fundamental to modern business.

 But, what if you are missing something?
 Or a brand new issue has arisen you don’t know about yet?
 Then you wouldn’t know what to look for in the results.

-In comparison to a keyword tool, machine-learning CSAT analytics solutions take an intelligent approach to analysis.
+In comparison to a keyword tool, machine learning-based CSAT analytics solutions take an intelligent approach to analysis.

 They are real-time, like a keyword tool, but the insight is granular and contextual.
 Instead of ‘love the t-shirt’ it would categorise the result into: